PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 13:42:10
+Last updated: 2024-04-02 13:44:13
-Random Quote: The thoughts we choose to think are the tools we use to paint the canvas of our lives. - Louise Hay
+Random Quote: Government of the people, by the people, for the people, shall not perish from the Earth. - Abraham Lincoln